toy-train-challenge/toy-train-automation-challenge/README.md

 The more you build yourself, the bigger/more complex the train system is and the more goods you are able to transport: the more points you'll earn.

+## Deliberate Practice

+* Failling an attempt should be part of what we do here.
+Thi sis about experimentation and learning new things.
+* This challenge combines multiple areas of expertise.
+Be aware it is impossible to 'know it all here' - Let alone

-Core Challenges
+## Core Challenges

 Here are some of the challenges you'll need to overcome:

 * Your system must be able to follow a predefined mission plan, such as moving specific between locations.
 * Can your system handle the complexity of multiple trains running on the same track simultaneously?
 * Advanced Switching: Implement automated switching
 * Develop a system for moving predefined goods from point A to point B.
 * Your system should be able to automatically detect and report failures.
 * Will you use vendor-provided tracks or design and print your own for extra points?

-## Possible Avenues for Your Solution
+## Possible Solutions

 You have complete freedom in how you approach this challenge.
 Here are a few ideas to get you started: